 The delivery model descriptions of the following programs are listed alphabetically in chart form.
 Unique to the following program delivery models is co-teaching.
-In many instances, co-teachers will be accountable for all students in the teacher of record's classroom.
+In most of these programs, co-teachers will be accountable for all students in the teacher of record's classroom.

 Two instructional program delivery models use terms relating to collaboration.
 For the Special Education Collaborative, teachers who provide direct instruction to students for less than a full segment will not be accountable for students' academic performance.
-Gifted Collaborative Delivery and/or Gifted Instructional Facilitator Model staff who do not provide any direct instruction will not be accountable for student performance.
+Gifted Collaborative Delivery and/or Gifted Instructional Facilitator Model staff who collaborate with teachers and do not provide any direct instruction will not be accountable for student performance.

-Figures 8-18 outline how teachers involved in the following models will be evaluated on the TKES components.
+Figures 8-18 outline how teachers will be evaluated on the TKES components.